-The concept for our outdoor “PlayScapes” stems from ideas discussed in research and such books as "The Last Child in the Woods" by Richard Louv, who describes the remarkable benefits of playing in the woods rather than on traditional plastic and metal playgrounds.
+The concept for our outdoor “PlayScapes” stems from ideas discussed in research and such books as "The Last Child in the Woods" by Richard Louv, who describes the remarkable benefits of playing in nature's open spaces rather than on traditional plastic and metal playgrounds.

 Over the past 10 years, natural playgrounds have started catching the eye of early childhood education centers, elementary and Montessori schools.
 They are becoming widely popular in large cities such as New York, Boston, Seattle, Phoenix, and Chicago.
 Designers of children's play spaces are increasingly looking beyond slides, jungle gyms and other plastic-coated structures in their quest to create fun, safe, healthy environments.

 Some benefits of “Playscapes” include: